 An implant is a titanium screw placed in the jawbone, and it functions as a prosthetic tooth root.
 Bone fuses naturally to the titanium to create a solid, dependable foundation for a restoration or replacement tooth.
-Dr. Grossman has been placing dental implants since 1989.
-He assesses your unique case, and working with your restorative dentist, customizes your treatment plan.
+Your periodontist will assess your unique case, and working with your restorative dentist, customize your treatment plan.

 Once your implant has fused with the jawbone, your restorative dentist works with a dental laboratory to create a handcrafted restoration that complements your natural smile.
 Your dentist secures the restoration to the implant, and you enjoy a solid tooth (or teeth) that returns full function to dentition and beauty to your smile.

 Alternative to Traditional Bridges and Dentures

 Dental implants look and act like natural teeth, and can anchor single tooth restorations, partial, and full dentures.
 In the past, a patient with missing teeth would have been fitted for a bridge or full denture.
 Dentures must be taken out and soaked at night, and bridges require surrounding teeth to be ground down to anchor the false tooth.
 Dentures use messy adhesives and are known to irritate the mouth and feel unnatural.
 With dental implants, all these problems are eliminated with these permanent, stable tooth replacements that provide their own anchor, never using surrounding teeth.